WiTNYCaReProgram/Fall-2019/Preparatory-Materials/CaRe-Goal-Development.md

 but we ask that you do some real thinking about what you want from your time with us.
 There is no correct answer, and the right answer is whatever is most right for you personally.

-When you’ve taken that time and space to decide what your overall goal for your time with us in CaRe, you can take a look at our weekly goal journal, available here: [[link]].
-We’ll work through this together over this semester, you don’t need to do anything with it now.

-We want to make clear that these documents are tools, and as such, if you’d prefer to think about your goals and track them in a way that works better for you, please feel free to use a method that fits with your workflow.
+We want to make clear that this document is a tool, and as such, if you’d prefer to think about your goals and track them in a way that works better for you, please feel free to use a method that fits with your workflow.
 That said, we will ask that you engage with the goal setting and reflective process fully, even if you’re not using our tools.